Passing the Baton: High Throughput Distributed Disk-Based Vector Search with BatANN: Implementation and Optimizations

-\textbf{Caching Query Embedding:} Query embeddings are sent to each server only once.
+\textbf{Caching query embeddings:} Query embeddings are sent to each server only once.
 A server caches the embedding until it receives an acknowledgment from the client indicating that the final result has been delivered.
 This avoids repeatedly transmitting the same embedding alongside every state message.
 This optimization is also used in CoTra \cite{zhi_towards_2025}.

 \textbf{Pre-allocating objects}: To eliminate allocation overhead during message deserialization, we use object pooling for all message types exchanged between servers (e.g., search states and query embeddings).
-When a communication handler thread receives an incoming message, it deserializes directly into a pre-allocated object obtained from a lock-free queue (moodycamel::ConcurrentQueue \cite{desrochers_fast_2014}).
+When a communication handler thread receives an incoming message, it deserializes directly into a pre-allocated object obtained from a lock-free queue (\texttt{moodycamel::ConcurrentQueue}\cite{desrochers_fast_2014}).
 This removes dynamic allocation from the critical receive path and improves system throughput.
 After processing, worker threads then return the pre-allocated objects to their respective pools for reuse.

 \textbf{Memory footprint: } We keep a PQ representation of the full dataset in memory on each node, with each vector compressed to 32 bytes.
 For 100M and 1B scale, this equates to 3.2 GBs and 32 GBs respectively.
 This PQ data is used to compute the approximate distances to neighbors of a node, whose IDs are fetched from disk.
-As discussed in \cite{tatsuno_aisaq_2025}, we can store relevant PQ data alongside neighbor IDs on disk with close to no penalty in throughput or latency, in exchange for an increase in the size of the index.
-We identify this as a promising extension for future work.
+There are recent works on disk-based graph search that propose storing neighbors' quantized data alongside neighbor IDs on disk that has superior throughput and latency to DiskANN \cite{chenAlayaLaserEfficientIndex2026}.
+We identify this as a promising extension for future work and discuss it in \autoref{sec:unrelated}.
 Additionally, we keep the map of node\_ids to partition ids, which is used to send the state of the beam-search execution.
 The partition ids are stored as uint8, and for 100M and 1B scale, this accounts for 0.1 and 1GB respectively.
 For points residing on a given node, we also keep a mapping of node ids to disk sector ids to know where to read from.
 This type of mapping is used in disk-based methods where nodes are not stored contiguously by id on disk like \cite{wang_starling_2024}.
-At billion scale, this mapping doesn't exceed 1 GB.
+With a billion data points, the size of the mapping is less than 1 GB.